 Subaru's focus on safety was not difficult for Lalka and his team.
 Even prior to the pandemic, the wellbeing of customers had become a much bigger priority for Subaru.
-Over the years it had pivoted from being solely perceived as a rugged, outdoorsy all-wheel drive vehicle to being a symbol of reliability and longevity. the launch that research showed "safety" as being one of the main reasons Subaru vehicles end up on consumers' consideration lists.
+Over the years it had pivoted from being solely perceived as a rugged, outdoorsy all-wheel drive vehicle to being a symbol of reliability and longevity.

+the launch that research showed "safety" as being one of the main reasons Subaru vehicles end up on consumers' consideration lists.
 "These cars last a long time," he says.
 "Over 96% of vehicles we've sold in the last 10 years are still on the road.
 What often happens is people buy one and when they but it's not just based on what we think - it's based on authoritative third-party independent validation," says Lalka.
-For instance, The Insurance Institute of Highway Safety has recognized Subaru as a "Top Safety Pick" for several years, while Kelley Blue Book has rated it the most trusted want a new one, they give the old one to a family member rather than trading it in.
-It's challenging to find a used Subaru because people keep them."
+For instance, The Insurance Institute of Highway Safety has recognized Subaru as a "Top Safety Pick" for several years, while Kelley Blue Book has rated it the most trusted accolades to showcase its reliability and brand, six years running.